Introduction

 1. Remote vulnerability assessment – whether an internet based attacker could hack into systems using typical low-skill methods

-2. Patching – identifying missing vulnerability fixes that could be exploited by an attacker
+2. Vulnerability Fixes – identifying missing patches and security weaknesses that could be exploited by an attacker

 3. Malicious software protection – checking devices benefit from a basic level of protection when emailing and web browsing